Skip to main content

 });

 The reply is bytes.
-Decode it according to the target contract your package exposes.Read the focused guide: Send a request.
+Decode it according to the action reply shape your package exposes.Read the focused guide: Send a request.

 Runtime Kit is not React-only